manuelesimi/Plugins/README.md

 *     **Alignment Analyses**.
 These plugins integrate analyses methods that work on sets of alignments.
 These plugins take alignment files as input, where each alignment is associated with a group, and produce output files that end-users can view.
 *     **Filesets**. …
 *     **Tasks**. …

+#### Usage

+The Plugins software can be either used programmatically (as GobyWeb does) throught its API or by mean of shell scripts provided in the /bin directory.

+#### Authors and Contributors
+The Plugins project is currently being developed by the members of the [Campagne laboratory](http://campagnelab.org).